 Many bodybuilders during their workouts feel the pain in their lower back.
-Some feel that pain just as a result of a poor choice of exercises, while others simply get it for one reason or the other.
+Some feel that pain results from a poor choice of exercises, while others simply get it for one reason or the other.

-The question is should you be working out with back pain?
+The question is, should you be working out with back pain?
 There is a way.
-All you have to do is change the way you do some exercises or simply replace them with other exercises that will work the same muscle group without hurting your lower back.
+All you have to do is change how you do some exercises or simply replace them with other exercises that will work the same muscle group without hurting your lower back.

-Professional athletes that have ten or more years of experience at some point come to the conclusion that there are some exercises they will have to give up on due to the pain in certain joints and body parts.
+Professional athletes that have ten or more years of experience at some point conclude that there are some exercises they will have to give up on due to the pain in certain joints and body parts.

-You can often hear them saying how that have to give up on rowing exercises in bent position due to the pain in lower back or bench press due to the pain in the shoulders.
+You can often hear them saying how they have to give up on rowing exercises in a bent position due to the pain in the lower back or bench press due to the pain in the shoulders.

-There are some changes that you can implement in your workout to avoid the pain during certain exercises.
-We will tell you about a few tricks that might help you to continue doing your favourite exercises without the pain.
+There are some changes that you can implement in your workout to avoid pain during certain exercises.
+We will tell you about a few tricks that might help you continue doing your favorite exercises without the pain.

 Tips To Help You Avoid The Pain